The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Comparison with observations

 The evolution of the number of visible stars over time is shown in \Cref{fig:visible_stars}.
 We see that for all simulations, before SFE $\sim0.005$ essentially all sink particles are visible.
-However at later times, the total number of sink particles and visible sink particles diverges.
+However, at later times, the total number of sink particles and visible sink particles diverges.
 This is because older sink particles may have stopped accreting or have very low accretion rates, but newer sinks are forming which have higher accretion rates.
-In all simulations a steady state in the number of visible sinks is established after SFE $\sim0.01$.
-Based on the steady state visible star numbers and the number of objects observed by \citet{tobin_vla_2016} (annotated by the horizontal dashed line in \Cref{fig:visible_stars}) the $M_{gas}=3750\msun$ simulation produces the closest number of visible stars to the observations.
+In all simulations, a steady state in the number of visible sinks is established after SFE $\sim0.01$.
+Based on the steady-state visible star numbers and the number of objects observed by \citet{tobin_vla_2016} (annotated by the horizontal dashed line in \Cref{fig:visible_stars}) the $M_{gas}=3750\msun$ simulation produces the closest number of visible stars to the observations.
 Therefore, for further comparisons with observations, this simulation will be used.

-\subsubsection{Calculating characteristic SFE of Perseus}
+\subsection{Calculating characteristic SFE of Perseus}

 Observations capture the star formation evolution at a particular time, while simulations evolve over time.
-To make an appropriate comparison with observation, we need to find the best time of the simulations to compare with observations.
-To do this, we estimate a characteristic star formation efficiency of the observed star forming regions in Perseus.
+To make an appropriate comparison with observation, we need to find the best time for the simulations to compare with observations.
+To do this, we estimate a characteristic star formation efficiency of the observed star-forming regions in Perseus.

-\citet{arce_complete_2010} provide right ascension and declination boundaries for the L1448, NGC1333, B1-Ridge, B1, IC348, and B5 star forming regions and observational estimates for the star formation efficiency in these regions.
+\citet{arce_complete_2010} provides right ascension and declination boundaries for the L1448, NGC1333, B1-Ridge, B1, IC348, and B5 star-forming regions and observational estimates for the star formation efficiency in these regions.
 Based on the boundaries of these regions, we find how many of the Class 0 and I objects from \citet{tobin_vla_2016} are in each region.
 We find that 12 stars are in L1448, 39 stars are in NGC1333, 4 stars are in B1-Ridge, 10 stars are in B1, 13 are in IC348, 2 are in B5, and 12 are unclassified.
-We re-classified the unclassified stars based on which star forming region they are closest to on the sky, and this adds 11 stars to B1-Ridge and 1 star to B1.
+We re-classified the unclassified stars based on which star-forming region they are closest to on the sky, and this adds 11 stars to B1-Ridge and 1 star to B1.